Alex Keble analyses how Aston Villa may change their midfield after their Brazilian star Douglas Luiz completed a move to Juventus.

 McGinn has a very different aesthetic, but his capacity to pivot on the spot under pressure and drive Villa forward is a huge asset at the base of midfield - where he has rarely played under Emery, perhaps until now.

-The Scotland international only started 11 Premier League games in the deeper central midfield position last season, with Villa winning 23 points in those matches.
-That amounts to 2.1 points per game, significantly more than the 1.7 across the rest of the season.
+The Scotland international started only 11 Premier League matches in the deeper central-midfield position last season, with Villa winning 23 points in those fixtures.
+That amounts to 2.1 points per match, significantly more than the 1.7 across the rest of the campaign.

 McGinn doesn’t quite have the same calm distribution, and certainly doesn’t tend to anchor the midfield in Douglas Luiz’s Rodri-like manner, but moved permanently into a No 6 position, the Villa captain could grow into the role.

 Tielemans is another option here.
-Again, he is more comfortable higher up the pitch and looks to play assertive line-breaking football: he tops the Villa charts for progressive passes per 90, with 7.11, and through-balls (17).
+Again, the Belgian is more comfortable higher up the pitch and looks to play assertive line-breaking football - he tops the Villa charts for progressive passes per 90, with 7.11, and through-balls (17).

 But Tielemans does possess the short-passing ability to replace Douglas Luiz.
 His 83.1 per cent pass completion is only just short of Douglas Luiz’s 85.7 per cent, despite the Belgian playing riskier forward passes, suggesting in a more constrained role he could fulfil the Brazilian’s duties.